Thursday, January 6, 2011

-Frugal Freelancing for Tough Times
+Frugal Freelancing For Tough Times!

-Let’s face it.
+There's no doubt about it.
 No matter where you are on the economic ladder of life today, or where you live, your dollar buys less than it did a few years ago.
 True?
 With the increased cost of living, everybody’s feeling the pinch.
 So what does this mean for today’s freelancer?

 It makes it even more important to be good stewards of our sporadic income, and to save for that “rainy day” now.
 It means being more strategic and governing our time more wisely.